Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/setup-dev-env.rst

 Now you need to install the Concordium software package. :ref:`Click here<cargo-concordium-testnet>` and download the version 2.2.0 or greater of ``cargo-concordium`` for your operating system.
 The tool is the same for both testnet and mainnet.

 First, rename the ``cargo-congordium-v.x.x`` file to ``cargo-concordium``.
 Then go to the directory where the file is downloaded and run this command to make it executable.
 You also need to move the ``cargo-concordium`` executable to the cargo folder. :ref:`Follow the information here<setup-tools>` to ensure that your cargo-concordium is configured correctly.
-The step below is specifically for MacOS.
+The commands below are specifically for MacOS.

 .. code-block:: console